piskvorky/gensim/docs/_sources/intro.txt

         we omit them from the document's representation, and write only ``(2, 2.0), (3, 5.0)`` (note the missing ``(1, 0.0)``).
-        Since the set of all questions is known in advance, all the missing features in sparse representation of a document can be unambiguously resolved to zero, ``0.0``.
+        Since the set of all questions is known in advance, all the missing features in a sparse representation of a document can be unambiguously resolved to zero, ``0.0``.

     Model
         For our purposes, a model is a transformation from one document representation